 Breaking the Habit

 Many babies begin to lose interest in pacifiers at about 4-5 months of age, as the need to suck subsides.
 They will suck on it less or spit it out.
 Fight the urge to replace the pacifier in your child’s mouth when this happens.
-Other ways to wean your baby off slowly ~ try dipping the pacifier in pickle juice to make it less appealing and reward pacifier-free days.
-Don’t worry- it may take several weeks for your baby to give up their pacifiers, but with constant encouragement, the habit will eventually drop.
+Other ways to wean your baby off slowly include dipping the pacifier in pickle juice to make it less appealing and rewarding pacifier-free days.
+Don’t worry; it may take several weeks for your baby to give up their pacifiers, but with constant encouragement, the habit will eventually drop.